patternfly/training-scenarios/react-charts/pie-chart/step1.md

 Begin by adding a CSS selector to define the chart size.

 Katacoda is setting up a new React application.
-Begin coding once the server starts and "Welcome to PatternFly" is visible on the lower pane.
+Begin coding once the server starts and "Welcome to PatternFly" appears on the lower pane.

 1) <strong>Navigate to the `src` folder and open `src/app.css`{{open}}</strong>